cuongbuoi/ecom-mcp/documentation/README.md

 # KudosiMCP Documentation

 ## Overview

-KudosiMCP is a server designed to automatically collect and analyze product reviews from AliExpress.
+KudosiMCP is a server designed to analyze Jira tasks and related resources, then automatically implement the requested features.
 This documentation provides comprehensive information about the system's functionality, requirements, and technical specifications.

 ## Documentation Contents

 1. **[Introduction](introduction.md)**

    - Purpose of KudosiMCP
    - Target user demographics

 2. **[Functional Requirements](functional-requirements.md)**

-   - Review collection features
+   - Structured Jira task analysis features
+   - Confluence content integration
+   - GitLab integration via Cyber Tester references
+   - Automated feature implementation
    - Error handling capabilities
-   - Advanced filtering options
    - Authentication and security features

 3. **[Technical Specifications](technical-specifications.md)**
-   - JSON output format
+   - JSON output formats for various analysis stages
-   - Field descriptions
+   - Implementation result structures
-   - Error response structure
+   - Error and warning response formats
    - Error handling mechanisms

+## Scrum Workflow Integration

+KudosiMCP is designed to seamlessly integrate with the Scrum development methodology:

+1. **Sprint Planning**: KudosiMCP analyzes the backlog to identify tasks ready for implementation
+2. **Development Phase**:
+   - Automatically retrieves tasks with "Specify" or "Developing" status
+   - Processes only "User story" or "Task" type items
+   - Analyzes task descriptions and acceptance criteria
+3. **Implementation**:
+   - Retrieves business context from linked Confluence pages
+   - References code examples and implementations from GitLab links in Cyber Tester sections
+   - Implements features according to specifications
+4. **Testing**: Validates implementations against acceptance criteria
+5. **Review**: Generates reports on implementation status and test results

+This workflow integration ensures that KudosiMCP has access to all necessary information from Jira tasks, Confluence documentation, and GitLab code repositories to successfully implement required features.

 ## Using This Documentation

 This documentation follows the Gherkin specification format, which is commonly used in Behavior-Driven Development (BDD).
 The Gherkin syntax uses a simple, readable structure that makes it easy to understand both the requirements and the expected behaviors of the system.

 Each feature is described with scenarios that outline:

 - The initial state (Given)
 - The action being taken (When)
 - The expected result (Then)